TACOS: Task Agnostic COordinator of a multi-drone System: TACOS

 \subsection{Coordinator}

-The Coordinator \ac{llm} is responsible for translating high-level user instructions, expressed in natural language, into a structured task plan compatible with the swarm’s control interface. \(\) It receives as input the current system state, comprising the swarm state \(\mathcal{S}_d\) and world state \(\mathcal{S}_{\mathcal{W}}\) as well as the user’s instruction \(\mathcal{I}\).
-The swarm’s action sets: \(\mathcal{A}\) is encoded into the model’s configuration prompt.
-An excerpt of the configuration prompt is shown in Figure~\ref{fig:available_api}.
+The Coordinator \ac{llm} is responsible for translating high-level user instructions, expressed in natural language, into a structured task plan compatible with the swarm’s control interface.
+It receives as input the current system state, comprising the swarm state \(\mathcal{S}_s\), the world state \(\mathcal{S}_{\mathcal{W}}\), the user’s instruction \(\mathcal{I}\) and the partial task plan \(\hat{\mathcal{P}}\) that encodes unexecuted subtasks from prior plans.
+The swarm’s action sets \(\mathcal{A}\) is encoded into the model’s configuration prompt, as shown in Figure~\ref{fig:available_api}.

 The Coordinator’s output is structured into the following two components:

 \begin{itemize} \item \textit{Reasoning} \(\mathcal{R}\): A natural language explanation of the generated task plan.
 This explanation supports interpretability.
 Moreover, prompting the model to explicitly reason improves output quality by leveraging \ac{cot} mechanisms \cite{wei2022chain}.